jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 ## My issues with the 'dark-mode-switch'
 ***

-It worked but not the way I wanted it to.
-I have a few issues with the dark-mode-switch which are due to my personal preferences by the way, and not because it's buggy.
+It worked, sadly not the way I wanted it to.
+I have a few issues with the `dark-mode-switch` which are due to my personal preferences by the way, and not because it's buggy.
 I state them below along with the improvisations I made to solve these issues.

 <br>

 ### Issue # 1: FOUC
-While I was playing with the Dark Switcher, I noticed that whenever I navigate to other pages, there is a white flash just before the page is loaded as it went from white background to the dark one.
-I personally didn't like how that played out so I searched about it and learned about **Flash of Unstyled Content** or **FOUC**.
+While I was playing with my new `dark-modde-switch`, I noticed that whenever I navigate to other pages, there is a white flash just before the page is loaded as it went from white to the darker background color.
+I personally didn't like how that played out, so I searched about it and learned about **Flash of Unstyled Content** or **FOUC**.
 I found out that, because I was using a static site generator i.e. Jekyll, I can only apply my preferred theme once a small piece of Javascript executes to determine and set the theme, which results in the delay that causes the flash.
-I figured the problem was that the preferred theme applies to the html.body element, not the html element itself.
-So while waiting for the html.body to finish loading and finally be displayed, a blank html with white background (default) is displayed for a few milliseconds.
+I figured the problem was that the preferred theme applies to the `html.body` element, not the `html` element itself.
+So while waiting for the `html.body` to finish loading and finally be displayed, a blank `html` with white background (default) is displayed for a few milliseconds.

-##### Solution: Apply theme to HTML element.
+##### Solution: Apply theme to the HTML element itself.
-The solution was to apply the theme to the html element itself and load whatever js I have for theme-switching at the html head so it executes sooner as the page content is loading.
-I figured I needed to edit the JS, which this leads to my next and final issue...
+The solution was to apply the theme to the `html` element itself and load whatever JavaScript I have for theme-switching at the html head so it executes sooner as the page content is loading.
+I figured I needed to edit the JavaScript, which this leads to my next and final issue...

 <br>

 ### Issue # 2: Readability of code
 To be honest, I cannot make 100% sense of the Dark Switcher code, because my JS skills are not that great and I'm not a fan of long one-liner codes.
-Although I believe I could possibly understand it when I put in the effort, I trust that I can write readable code from scratch instead for quicker results.
-Besides, I think I now fully understand the concept going on behind the switch.
+Although I believe I could possibly understand it when I put in the time and effort, I trust that I can write more readable code from scratch instead and get quicker results.
+Besides, I now fully understand the logic behind the switch.

 ##### Solution: Write my own code.
-I decided to **get rid of dark switcher js all together and write my own readable switcher code** which I describe in the next and final portion of this blog post below.
+I decided to **get rid of `dark-mode-switch` js altogether and write my own readable theme switch code** which I describe in the next and final portion of this blog post below.

 <br><br><a id="tldr"></a>

-# SUMMARY
+# Coding my theme switch
 ***
 In summary, here is how I implemented my dark theme switch. 💁🏽